 Peri-menopause is the time leading up to the end of menses.
 When a woman has not had a period for one year, she is considered menopausal.
 Decreases in progesterone and estrogen, a woman’s 2 main sex hormones, are the first shift into menopause.
 That’s when symptoms may crop up, usually due to stress on the adrenal glands.
 The adrenals are the command and control center of the body and are responsible for the release of cortisol and sex hormones.
 The adrenals communicate with the hypothalamus and thyroid through a complex feedback loop to trigger the release of sex hormones and thyroid hormone.

 Ideally, one should transition into menopause without experiencing major symptoms, but sadly, this is pretty rare these days.
 During menopause, the adrenals “take over” for the ovaries to help manage dropping hormone levels produced by the ovaries.
 If your adrenals are taxed from stress, poor diet, lack of sleep, too much sugar/booze, and pain/inflammation, you may experience more severe menopausal symptoms.

 Six Natural Remedies for Menopause Symptoms

 1. Address stress!
 As I mentioned, stress can be emotional/work/lack of sleep; dietary (eating inflammatory foods, foods to which you are allergic, too much booze and sugar).
 If you feel exhausted and harried going into menopause, your symptoms will be worse, so support your adrenals with a solid diet, 8-9 hours of sleep, yoga or whatever kind of mind/body exercise works for you.
 Click here to read more about how to balance your adrenals.
 Acupuncture helps, too.
 Consider a saliva test for adrenal hormone function.
-I offer this testing; contact me for details.
 You can also try an adaptogenic herbal blend for adrenal support.
 I like Gaia adrenal support.
 You’ll also want to get your thyroid tested.
-Speak with your doctor about checking your TSH, T3, T4 levels.
+Check your TSH, T3, T4 levels.
 More on thyroid health here.
 You can order a thyroid panel online yourself here.
 Use this link for a discount.